 WDFW co-chaired a 25 member stakeholder advisory group which met periodically over the course of a year to prioritize adaptation responses for the most significant risks to species, habitats and ecosystems.
 The report, developed as an interim product of the Strategy, is available here.

 WDFW participates on an interagency working group which leads implementation of the National Fish, Wildlife, and Plants Climate Adaptation Strategy.
 The agency also sits on steering committees for both the Great Northern and the North Pacific Landscape Conservation Collaboratives (LCCs).
-The LCCs are regional networks designed to facilitate information sharing on emerging conservation issues across states (including climate change), identify priority research needs, and foster collaborative landscape level initiatives.
+The LCCs are regional networks designed to facilitate information sharing on emerging conservation issues across states (including climate change), identify priority research needs and foster collaborative regional approaches.